Application and Admissions Process

 - Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

-All applications are due January 7 for the upcoming fall semester.
 CAM does not admit students for the spring semester.
 The admissions committee begins reviewing applications in mid-January and continues throughout February.
 Decisions are communicated to applicants until the end of March.
-CAM typically receives roughly 200 applications per year and has about a 10-15% acceptance rate.
+CAM typically receives roughly 200 applications per year and has a 10-15% acceptance rate.
 All applicants are notified of the decision by email.
 Applicants offered admission will receive an admissions letter and a deadline for when they need to inform CAM about their enrollment decisions (usually April 15).
-When students respond that they will enroll at Cornell, they are sent an I-20 form, if applicable.
+When students respond that they will enroll at Cornell, they are sent an I-20 form, if applicable (international students).

-Any questions, material, or correspondence may to be sent to our office at:
+Any questions, material, or correspondence may to be sent to email@example.com.

 Center for Applied Mathematics